 - Refinement is an optional step to further filter your results or provide more details of the object.
 This is the only step where you are allowed to use image comparison techniques and color.
 E.g., you can differentiate between blue and red-white traffic signs, or recognize the speed limit.

 For each input image, the output of your image processing pipeline is a grayscale or color image where zero (black) means no object and a non-zero value means that the pixel belongs to a detected object.
 Each object will have to be represented by a specific value spanning the full range of grey or color values.
+In specific cases, you may also put a bounding box around the object.

 Hand in a report that contains: